Jul 11, 2015

 Also, check out their podcast called The Feed, hosted by Elsie Escobar and Rob Walch.
 It's my favorite podcast about podcasting.
 The Feed is on iTunes.
 If you're thinking about starting your own podcast, then Libsyn is the place to start.

-The Blue Streak Science Podcast comes to you from Sydney, Australia; Atlanta, Georgia, and Sonoma County, California!
+This week's Blue Streak Science Podcast comes to you from Sydney, Australia; Atlanta, Georgia, and Sonoma County, California!